 Door of Mher, Prehistoric dolmen in Van Province, Turkey.

-The structure dates to the 8th century BC and was built as a sanctuary by the Urartians, an ancient kingdom in the region.
-Bilingual inscriptions confirm its religious importance and document the rule of local dynasties from that period.
+The sanctuary was built in the 8th century BC by the Urartians, an ancient kingdom that controlled the region around Lake Van.
+Bilingual inscriptions at the site document the rule of local dynasties from that period.

 The community of curious travelers